-The applicant is requesting to amend a previously approved planned development (zoned C-G, RM-2, & RS-5, PD) at 4500 and 4530 Atlanta Hwy and 145 Bedgood Road for the purpose of constructing 415 single-family detached units, 216 single-family attached units (townhomes), and 313 multi-family units (525 bedrooms) for a total of 944 units.
+The applicant is requesting to amend a previously approved Planned Development (zoned C-G, RM-2, & RS-5, PD) at 4500 and 4530 Atlanta Hwy and 125 Bedgood Road for the purpose of constructing 396 single-family detached units (split into homes and cottages), 216 single-family attached units (townhomes), and 313 multi-family units (525 bedrooms) for a total of 925 units.
 Notably, this request does not amend the current binding plan for commercial development along the Atlanta Highway frontage.
 The current Planned Development includes 800 residential units and a binding pattern design book.
 The proposal would replace the pattern book with stock designs from the applicant.

 The project does not require a change to the Future Land Use Map, but Staff does not consider the request to be compatible with the character of the current Mixed Density Residential district, given the lack of intention to build the commercial node and the isolated nature of the proposal.
 Without the commercial component, the project cannot fulfill the potential to be a Neighborhood Node, as shown on the Growth Concept Map, and anticipated as part of the Future Land Use Update.
 The project is compatible with the Zoning Map since the underlying zoning is not changing.
-However, multiple revisions to the plans will be required to meet development standards, as detailed below.
-Seven waivers are requested, of which, Staff supports one, opposes three, conditionally supports one, and has determined that two of them are unnecessary.
+Six waivers (of eight standards) are requested, of which, Staff supports one, opposes two, and conditionally supports three.

 Original versions of this planned development reference Birkdale Village, a mixed-use New Urbanist neighborhood in Huntersville, NC (outside Charlotte), as inspiration for the original 2004 plan as well as the amended 2007 plan.
 The 2015 amendment to the plan deviated from the principles embodied in those plans and the current proposal represents a complete departure from those principles.
-While adding housing is an important element in the success of the community as a whole, the original and current Planned Development was approved as a result of the project's provision of residential and commercial development that had more fiscally sustainable infrastructure, and a design that emphasized social connections, economic opportunity, environmental sustainability, and attention to aesthetics.
+While adding housing is an important element in the success of the community as a whole, the original and current Planned Development was approved as a result of the project's provision of a variety of residential and commercial development that had more fiscally sustainable infrastructure, and a design that emphasized social connections, economic opportunity, environmental sustainability, and attention to aesthetics.
 Generally, the current proposal would add density while missing some of the design elements that are necessary to make dense neighborhoods into attractive spaces to live.

 Staff supports additional density on the site, but Staff considers deviation from the principles in the original adopted plans to be unnecessary and counter to the community values embedded in the Comprehensive Plan and the Zoning Code, especially since the site has already been entitled for 800 units.
 Planned Developments are meant to serve as a tool for developers to elevate the quality of a project or provide additional public benefit in exchange for waivers from the Zoning Code.
 In the opinion of Staff, this project is using the Planned Development tool to deviate from standards without offering those quality benefits in return.
-The plan, as submitted, also has many code compliance issues and cannot be approved as depicted.
+The plan, as submitted, does have some corrective actions that will need to be remedied at the Construction Plans Review stage to become fully compliant if the project is approved, as explained in the Corrective Actions section of the report.
 Therefore, Staff recommends denial of the request.